serverfarmer/cloudfarmer/README.md

 Cloud Farmer is a set of simple tools to deploy Server Farmer on new cloud instance in unattended mode (without user interaction during the whole setup).

+Currently it supports:

-Currently it supports only Amazon EC2 service with their flavor of Ubuntu (tested with 14.04 LTS and 16.04 LTS, but expected to work without problems with any recent Ubuntu version).
+- Amazon EC2 service with their flavor of Ubuntu (tested with 14.04 LTS and 16.04 LTS, but expected to work without problems with any recent Ubuntu version)
+- any cloud service based on OpenStack (including public eg. Rackspace Cloud, private and hybrid clouds) with any recent Debian/Ubuntu version

 There are plans to add support for the below cloud service providers: